MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ====================================================================== -->
-## Application architecture
+## Hybrid app architecture

 The **WebView2APISample** app is an example of a hybrid application, with a Win32 native part and a WebView part.
-*  The Win32 part can access native Windows APIs.
+*  The Win32 part can directly access native Windows APIs.
 *  The WebView is a container for standard web technologies (HTML, CSS, and JavaScript).

-This hybrid approach allows you to create and iterate faster using web technologies, while still being able to take advantage of native functionalities.
-The **WebView2APISample** sample app specifically demonstrates how both components can interact with each other.

-Both of these parts of the **WebView2APISample** sample app are displayed in the image below:

 ![Hybrid app](./webview2apissample-images/sample-app-layout-diagram.png)

-1. Section One: The top part of the **WebView2APISample** sample app is a Win32 component written in C++.
+* Section 1: The top part of the **WebView2APISample** app is a Win32 component written in C++.
 This part of the application takes in UI inputs from the user and uses them to control the WebView.

-2. Section Two: The main part of the **WebView2APISample** sample app is a WebView that can be repurposed using standard web technologies (HTML/CSS/JavaScript).
+* Section 2: The main part of the **WebView2APISample** app is a WebView that can be repurposed using standard web technologies (HTML/CSS/JavaScript).
 It can be navigated to websites or local content.

+This hybrid approach allows you to create and iterate faster using web technologies, while still being able to take advantage of native functionality.
+The **WebView2APISample** app demonstrates how the Win32 component and the WebView component can interact with each other.

+This wide-ranging sample app has grown to include 170 menuitems, demonstrating many WebView2 APIs in the Win32/C++ framework.
+The present section focuses on basics of hybrid app implementation.

 <!-- ====================================================================== -->
 ## Project Files

 This section briefly explains some key files within the repository.
-The **WebView2APISample** sample app is divided vertically into components, instead of horizontally into layers.
+The **WebView2APISample** app is divided vertically into components, instead of horizontally into layers.
 Each component implements the whole workflow of a category of example features, from listening for menu commands, to calling WebView API methods to implement them.

 <!-- ------------------------------ -->
 #### App.cpp

-This is the top-level file that runs the **WebView2APISample** sample app.
-It reads command line options, sets up the process environment, and handles the app's threading model.
+This is the top-level file that runs the **WebView2APISample** app.
+It reads command-line options, sets up the process environment, and handles the app's threading model.

 <!-- ------------------------------ -->